kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 completes, you should cancel the previous request).

-With React Hooks, you do still kinda think about when side effects should run, but you're not thinking about component lifecycles, you're thinking about synchronizing the state of the side-effects with the state of the application.
+With React Hooks, you do still kinda think about when side effects should run, but you're not thinking about component Lifecycles, you're thinking about synchronizing the state of the side-effects with the state of the application.
 Grasping that requires a little bit of unlearning, but it's such a powerful idea that once you wrap your head around it, you will naturally experience fewer bugs